oatlog/oatlog/doc/report/main.typ

 After HIR optimization and semi-naive expansion, the rewrite rules of the theory are jointly query planned while converting to TIR -- trie intermediate representation.
-The query planning follows a greedy heuristic within the confines of a worst-case optimal Generic join.
+The query planning follows a greedy heuristic within the confines of a worst-case optimal Generic Join.
 TIR is motivated by the insight that many rules have overlapping premises, as illustrated by @fig_trie_ir, which can be exploited by matching rewrite rules jointly in a trie.
 This is one of Oatlog's novel contributions.
 The trie is a tree where the root matches everything, edges add additional premise constraints and